 ‘We’ve sure enjoyed taking you for a ride today, and remember Kulula fans, nobody wants your money more than kulula.com’.

 Seeking an invigorating day in Capetown, we opt to ride a controversial, graffiti-splashed coastal train to the end of the line at the old naval hamlet of Simon’s Town.
-We purposely leave our valuables in the hotel as this gang-tagged train has a lousy safety record due to sporadic muggings.
+Purposely we leave our valuables in the hotel, as this gang-tagged train has a lousy safety record due to sporadic muggings.
 After purchasing our tickets, we begin to question our decision.
 It’s hard to believe, but in all seriousness, printed on the bottom of the tickets is an advertisement for funeral arrangements!

-As the train retraces the tracks from Simon’s Town, we dismount at Muizenberg to walk the beach to Kalk Bay.
-A couple of hours later the train returns, and we are followed aboard by three threatening looking black characters that assuredly are not citizen of the year material.
+After a look about, we retrace the tracks from Simon’s Town on the same train, dismounting at Muizenberg to walk the beach to Kalk Bay.
+A couple of hours later the train again returns, and we are followed aboard by three threatening looking black characters that assuredly are not citizen of the year material.

 Just as the train is pulling out, two burly armed security guards jump into our train car, causing the thugs to rapidly bolt out the back door of the car!
-The security guards know the thugs were stalking us with bad intentions and stay on the train with us until we get back to Capetown.
+The security guards, aware the thugs were stalking us with dishonorable intent, ride with us until we get back to Capetown.
 Ever so grateful, we sincerely thank our saviors for their diligence and protection, recognizing that once again we have been fortunate.

-Our four days in Capetown evaporate quickly with visits to the vineyards of Stellenbosh, Kirstenbosch Gardens, Chapman’s Peak, Blouberg, the Cape of Good Hope, and, and of course, taking the cable car up to the top of Table Mountain.
+Our four days in Capetown evaporate quickly, with visits to the vineyards of Stellenbosh, Kirstenbosch Gardens, Chapman’s Peak, Blouberg, the Cape of Good Hope, and taking the cable car up to the pancake flat top of Table Mountain.
 We conclude our trip with a 100 km drive out to the remote Betty’s Bay.
 Why?
 Well to see the penguins of course.
 Penguins in Africa; you think I’ve been into the rum again, right?

-And so ends our unforgettable escapades on adorable, deplorable, and explorable continent of Africa.
-We’ve absolutely loved it; and now secure in the knowledge that our adrenal glands are fully functional, we can return to our tamer Canadian turf to unwind; before we ponder, pick, and plan next year’s escapade.
+And so ends our unforgettable escapades on the adorable, deplorable, and explorable continent of Africa.
+We’ve absolutely loved it, and now secure in the knowledge that our adrenal glands are fully functional, we can return to our tamer Canadian turf to unwind; before we ponder, pick, and plan our next year’s escapade.

 Mark Colegrave October 2005